More than Name Matching: Rosette Intelligently Matches Postal Addresses and Dates

 How fuzzy date matching works

 Date fuzzy matching by Rosette complements address and name matching.
-It can compare partial dates and misordered date components (DDMMYY vs. MMDDYY).
-In particular, the matching engine considers five aspects of dates:
+It can compare partial dates and misordered date components (DDMMYY vs. MMDDYY) for the Gregorian calendar.
+In particular, the matching engine considers several aspects of dates:

 - Time: The number of days between Date 1 and Date 2